 The committee is comprised of faculty and staff members from various departments and areas on campus.
 Some of the roles of the committee include planning and enacting disaster drills on campus, reviewing and revising emergency response policies and procedures, reviewing, updating, and implementing emergency communications, and providing emergency preparedness training for the Harding community.

-David Collins, Executive Vice President
+Jean-Noel Thompson, Executive Vice President

 Craig Russell, Director of Public Safety Department and Emergency Management Committee Chair